Skip to main content

 THE CALCULATION THAT CAPTURES EVERY YARD AND SHOP COST.

-Add the fixed portion to the overhead rate calculation: The shop and yard overhead total divided by annual revenue equals the overhead rate contribution from shop operations.
+Add the fixed portion to the overhead rate calculation: the shop and yard overhead total divided by annual revenue equals the overhead rate contribution from shop operations.
 This is the number that was missing from the bid rate.

-Flag project-specific yard costs at project start: When materials for a specific project will be staged in the yard, create a direct job cost code for that project's yard usage.
+Flag project-specific yard costs at project start: when materials for a specific project will be staged in the yard, create a direct job cost code for that project's yard usage.
 Bill the cost to the project, not to overhead.

 Josh Luebker

-Fractional CFO · The Construction CFO
+Fractional CFO, The Construction CFO

 RELATED RESOURCES